koudaiii-archives/cookbook-gitbucket/README.md

 ### Overview

-cookbook for gitbucket
+cookbook for GitBucket

 ### Description

-install gitbucket by Chef Solo. default timezone is Tokyo.
+* install GitBucket by Chef Solo.
+* timezone is Tokyo.

+### Feature

+* Supported SSL
+* Supported backup
+* Supported SMTP

 * Platform is ubuntu14.04 and CentOS6.